 Interested In Political Science, Communications and Community Activism?

-This internship program is ideal for anyone who is interested in political science, community activism and dialogue between different groups of people.
-Participants will work within the Palestinian community of Hebron, conferring with varying actors and leaders, as well as meeting local politicians and discussing the many issues of Palestine.
-This program is ideal for those interested in the politics of Palestine, the human rights situation and the Palestinian – Israeli conflict.
+This internship program is ideal for anyone interested in political science, community activism, and dialogue between different groups.
+Participants will work within the Palestinian community of Hebron, conferring with varying actors and leaders, meeting local politicians, and discussing the many issues of Palestine.
+This program is ideal for those interested in the politics of Palestine, the human rights situation, and the Palestinian-Israeli conflict.

-For those interested in communications and community activism, this internship program offers numerous opportunities for leading and designing community outreach programs, for educational activities, as well as for activities within the Center.
+For those interested in communications and community activism, this internship program offers numerous opportunities for leading and designing community outreach programs, educational activities, and activities within the Center.
 In addition, this program offers the relevant university credits!

 This internship program is perfect for anyone interested in the following: